01 of 04

 Finally, the dishwasher may need to be omitted.
 Many kitchens will have room only for those three main services (sink, stove, and fridge), but not the dishwasher.

 Pros and Cons

 - The longest stretch of countertop of all corridor-style kitchens

 - Difficulty in placing the dishwasher; may need to be omitted

 - Tight placement of services on one side

 04 of 04

-This design for corridor-style kitchens is desirable because one of the key services--the stove--is set out by itself.
-There is lots of countertop room on either side for chopping, cutting, stirring, and everything else you need to do in support of cooking.
-Also, we preserve the desired kitchen triangle workflow path.
+This design for corridor-style kitchens is desirable because one of the key services—the stove—is set out by itself.
+This layout provides plenty of countertop room on either side for chopping, cutting, stirring, and everything else you need to do in support of cooking.
+Also, this design preserves the desired kitchen triangle workflow path.

 If you have the luxury of space, you may find that this corridor-style kitchen design offers the greatest range of benefits.